Qatar hosts summit in response to Israeli strike on Hamas in Doha, seeking to restrain such attacks

 U.S. Secretary of State Marco Rubio was in Israel on Monday for meetings with Netanyahu and other Israeli officials to express America's concern over the attack on Qatar and talk about Israel's planned new offensive on Gaza City.

-Rubio declined to address Israel's strike while speaking to journalists in Jerusalem, but said that America wanted to work with all its partners in the region on stopping Hamas and reaching a ceasefire in the war.
+Rubio declined to address Israel's strike while speaking to journalists in Jerusalem, but said that America wanted to work with all its partners in the region to stop Hamas and reach a ceasefire in the war.

 “We’re going to continue to encourage Qatar to play a constructive role in that regard,” Rubio said.